Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Introduction

+A further approach uses the algebra $\mathrm{NSym}$ of noncommutative symmetric functions and elementary expansions indexed by compositions.
+Following the notation of \citet{GKLLRT95}, we use the symbol $I$ to denote a composition.
+Inspired by the noncommutative treatment of Schur positivity in \citet{TW23X}, \citet{WZ25} developed the \emph{composition method} for producing explicit $e_I$-expansions of chromatic symmetric functions.
+The method has since been applied to conjoined graphs, cycle-chords, clocks, spiders, and trinacria graphs; see \citet{QTW26,Wang25,CHW26,TWW24X,GWZ25X}.
+Its main advantage for the present paper is that it records useful information at the level of compositions before passing to the ordinary elementary basis.

-This paper is three-fold.
-First, we discover a positive $e_I$-expansion for the chromatic symmetric function of KPKP graphs, in which the letters K and P indicate complete graphs and paths respectively, see \cref{fig:KPKP,sec:KPKP}.
+This paper has three parts.
+First, we derive a positive $e_I$-expansion for the chromatic symmetric function of KPKP graphs, in which the letters K and P indicate complete graphs and paths, respectively; see \cref{fig:KPKP,sec:KPKP}.

-This expansion generalizes known formulas for the chromatic symmetric functions of lollipops that was obtained by \citet{Tom23X}, that of KPK graphs obtained by \citet{WZ24X}, and those of KKP graphs and PKP graphs obtained by \citet{QTW24X}, see \cref{thm:lollipop.melting,thm:KPK,thm:KPK:PKP} for these specifications.
-We should mention that \citet{Tom23X} found an elegant formula for all $K$-chains by combinatorial involutions, see \cref{thm:K-chain}.
-Though every KPKP graph is a $K$-chain, our formula is different from his and obtained via algebraic and combinatorial arguments on functions defined on compositions, see~\cref{thm:KPKP}.
+The formula specializes to the known formulas for lollipops obtained by \citet{Tom25}, for KPK graphs obtained by \citet{WZ25}, and for KKP and PKP graphs obtained by \citet{QTW26}; see \cref{thm:lollipop.melting,thm:KPK,thm:KPK:PKP}.
+Every KPKP graph is a $K$-chain and was therefore already known to be $e$-positive.
+Our result gives a different, family-specific positive $e_I$-expansion, obtained through algebraic and combinatorial arguments for functions on compositions; see \cref{thm:KPKP}.

-Secondly, we provide $e_I$-expansions for the chromatic symmetric functions of twinned paths and twinned cycles.
-The $e$-positivity of these graphs were confirmed by \citet{BCCCGKKLLS24X} very recently using generating function techniques.
-The simple structures of these graphs lead to the straightforwardness of our expansion results, see \cref{thm:path.tw,thm:cycle.tw}.
-The graph operation of twinning at a vertex was introduced by \citet{FHM19}, who conjectured that the twin operation preserves the $e$-positivity of chromatic symmetric functions. \citet{LLWY21} demonstrated a collection of counterexample graphs to this conjecture, while \citet{BCCCGKKLLS24X} confirmed this guess affirmatively for paths and cycles.
-This leads naturally to a study of determining whether a given graph or which graphs have this positivity-preserving rebustness.
-As an application of our result for KPKP graphs in the first fold, we carry on this investigation and validate all graphs obtained by twinning a vertex of a lollipop, see \cref{fig:lollipop.tw}.
+Second, we give positive $e_I$-expansions for the chromatic symmetric functions of twinned paths and twinned cycles; see \cref{thm:path.tw,thm:cycle.tw}.
+The $e$-positivity of these graphs was established by \citet{BCCCGKKLLS25} using generating functions and recurrences.
+The graph operation of twinning at a vertex was introduced by \citet{FHM19}, who conjectured that twinning preserves $e$-positivity. \citet{LLWY21} produced counterexamples to this conjecture for general graphs, whereas \citet{BCCCGKKLLS25} proved preservation for paths and cycles.
+We continue this study by deriving an explicit positive $e_I$-expansion for every twinned lollipop; see \cref{fig:lollipop.tw}.

-These graphs, which we call \emph{twinned lollipops}, form a subfamily of unit interval graphs whose $e$-positivity was unknown before.
+Twinned lollipops form a family of unit interval graphs, so their $e$-positivity also follows from \citeauthor{Hik24X}'s theorem.
+The contribution here is the more explicit composition-indexed formula and an independent proof by the composition method.